Smoked Chicken Breasts (Butcher Paper Method)

 Instructions

-- Once they hit temp, pull them off and lay each of them down on a small sheet of butcher paper, ugly side up.
-Drop two thin pads of butter on top, then wrap it up nice and tight, making sure the buttered side stays up.
+- Pull breasts off the smoker.
+Lay each on a sheet of pink butcher paper, ugly side up.
+Place 2 thin pads of butter on top and wrap tightly, keeping the buttered side up.

 Notes